spothero/BarcodeHero-iOS/README.md

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

 We no longer support CocoaPods for versions later then `0.5.0`.
-If you require CocoaPods support, please open an issue.

 ## Usage